Felix Nmecha: International career

-Nmecha has represented both Germany and England at youth international level.
+Nmecha represented both Germany and England at youth international level.

-On 17 March 2023, he received his first official call-up to the German senior national team for the friendlies against Peru and Belgium.
+On 17 March 2023, he received his first call-up to the German senior national team for the friendlies against Peru and Belgium.
+He scored his first international goal in a 1–1 away draw against Hungary in November 2024, in the UEFA Nation's League.

+On 21 May 2026, he was selected in Germany's 26-man squad for the 2026 FIFA World Cup.
+On 14 June 2026, Nmecha scored Germany's first goal of the World Cup to take 1–0 lead over Curaçao in an eventual 7–1 win.

 Personal life

-The son of a German mother and an Igbo Nigerian father, Nmecha and his elder brother Lukas (who also plays professionally for Leeds United) were born in Hamburg, but moved to England with their family in 2007.
+The son of a Nigerian father and German mother, Nmecha and his elder brother Lukas (who also plays professionally for Leeds United) were born in Hamburg, but moved to England with their family in 2007.
 After honing their skills in the Hamburg borough of Altona, the switch to Manchester brought the young Nmechas to the attention of Premier League team Manchester City.
 Both went on to join the club's academy.

 Nmecha is a Christian.
 He has said, "Every time I go on the field, it's not about me, it's about glorifying God."

-Nmecha's beliefs have brought forward criticism, including from Borussia Dortmund supporters' groups ahead of his transfer to the club, concerning social media posts shared by him which were considered homophobe and anti-queer.
-This included one instance in which Nmecha associated the term "pride" with the devil.
-In September 2025, Nmecha again caused controversy when he shared a post voicing grief over the assassination of Charlie Kirk.
+In 2026, an investigation by Sportschau reported that Nmecha supported Ballers in God, an evangelical Christian organisation behind the "The King’s Return" campaign, which he promoted on social media during the 2026 World Cup.